History Files

 Writing at the end of the first century AD, the historian, Tacitus, mentions the Garamantes assisting the Numidian rebel, Tacfarinas, raiding Roman coastal settlements.

-Around the same time, archaeology has shown a significant degree of interaction taking place from at least this century through until the seventh century AD.
-This interaction is thought to have been primarily driven by a trans-Saharan trade in slaves that is largely organised and controlled by the Garamantes of the Libyan Sahara.
+At around the same point in time, archaeology has shown a significant degree of interaction taking place from at least this century through until the seventh century AD.
+This interaction is thought primarily to be driven by a trans-Saharan trade in slaves which is largely organised and controlled by the Garamantes of the Libyan Sahara.

 c.400

 The Garamantes appear to outgrow their ability to exploit the environment around them.
-They have extracted an estimated thirty billion gallons of water through the foggara system of subterranean tunnels during the six centuries of their peak.
-Around the fourth century, the water starts to run out, and to dig deeper and further in search of it requires more slaves than the Garamantes' military power can successfully deliver.
-From this moment their civilisation is doomed to decline.
+They have extracted an estimated one hundred and ten billion litres of water through the foggara system of subterranean tunnels during the six centuries of their peak.

 429 - 439

 Some scholars contend that the use of the water mines continues to around AD 700, but by then the civilisation has long since passed its peak.
-It does get a mention in the period between 565-570 though, when the Eastern Roman province of North Africa is making attempts to proselytise the Garamantes.
+It does get a mention in the period between 565-570 though, when the Eastern Roman province of North Africa is making attempts to proselytise Garamantes survivors.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.